 Mask Slide Caption Effect

-The Mask Slide effect reveals text through an upward-sliding clipping mask — a polished motion graphics technique used in broadcast and film title sequences.
+The Mask Slide effect reveals caption and subtitle text through an upward-sliding clipping mask, a polished motion graphics technique used in broadcast and film title sequences.

 What Are Mask Slide Effect?